evo-biomech/replicAnt/docs/troubleshooting.md

       ValueType : REG_DWORD
       ValueData : Number of seconds to leave the driver.
 The default value is 5 seconds.

+### 1.4 Disabling background tools influencing GPU performance

+If you experience frequent crashes without an apparent source of error, try uninstalling (or temporarily deactivating) any tools that may check on GPU usage or influence clock-speed, memory usage, etc.
+> **Common culprits are**:
+> * TechPowerUp GPU-Z
+> * MSI Afterburner
+>
+> (_**NOTE**: This list is (very likely) not complete.
+If you find further applications that influence the
+> generator performance, please raise an **issue** and let us know, so we can expand this list!_)

 ## 2. "root" bone in armature prevents assigning skeletal mesh